top of page

 Our Approach

-Fourth Economy researched the impacts of solar projects in the state of Pennsylvania.
-Using the JEDI models from the National Renewable Energy Laboratory, we estimated the job impacts from the location of solar projects in a community and what benefits it would provide in terms of jobs for residents and income for landowners.
-In addition, Fourth Economy researched the expansion of transportation electrification related to the growth in EV ownership, EV charging stations, and the EV manufacturing supply chain.
-Fourth Economy developed a series of infographics and brief reports that summarized the impacts.
-In addition, we developed an interactive story map related to EVs in Pennsylvania.
+Fourth Economy researched the impacts of solar projects in Pennsylvania.
+Using the JEDI models from the National Renewable Energy Laboratory, we estimated the job impacts from locating solar projects in a community, including jobs for residents and income for landowners.

 The Results

-• The solar sector is providing stable, high-paying jobs which grew by 8% from 2017-2019.
+The solar sector provides stable, high-paying jobs, with 8% growth from 2017-2019.

-• 2,600 to 3,000 new jobs are created with every 100 MW of solar added
+• 2,600 to 3,000 new jobs are created with every 100 MW of solar added.

 Location